ASzot/rl-toolkit/README.md

 * See [this page](https://github.com/ASzot/rl-toolkit/tree/master/rlf/envs#readme) for information about more configurable environment creation.

 ## How to specify demonstrations for imitation learning?
 See [this comment](https://github.com/ASzot/rl-toolkit/blob/1edcb1ed12abbf2c8691a1bf8bba56294d1f4c31/rlf/il/il_dataset.py#L26) for the demonstration dataset specification.
+Then load in the demonstration dataset via the `--traj-load-path` argument.

 ## Installation